• Skip to main content

 Located right by Road 1 it is a really great place to stay for the night.
 The landscapes are enjoyable.

-There is a really great country hotel just a bit North on a working Farm: the Hraunsnef Country hotel - Check out latest prices and availability
+There is a really great country hotel just a bit North on a working Farm: the Hraunsnef Country hotel – Check out photos and availability

-At the beginning of the Grabrok walk, you can climb one of the 2 volcanic cones.
+At the beginning of the Grabrok walk, you can climb one of the 2 volcanic main cones.
+The little one has almost disappeared.

 The path is well maintained and a staircase helps you on the steep side of the crater.